 Under the Fair Debt Collection Practices Act (FDCPA), a debt collector is defined as any person, company, or law firm that regularly collects, or attempts to collect, consumer debt for a creditor when the debt is in default.

 Sometimes the creditor will assign collection of debt to a collector for a specific period of time.
 Other times, the creditor may sell the debt to a debt buyer (a company that buys old debt for the purpose of collecting it.)

-Usually, creditors that collect their own debts are not considered debt collectors under the FDCPA.
-But if the creditor uses a false name, it may be a debt collector.
+Creditors that collect their own debts from an internal collection department are not considered debt collectors under the FDCPA.
+But if the creditor uses a false name, and is acting as a collector under that name, it may be considered a debt collector under the FDCPA.

 In circumstances where auto loan deficiencies are being collected, Lawyers and repossession agents may also be considered as debt collectors under the FDCPA.